Professional Experience

 Services Sales Executive • Portland, OR

-• Service Sales: Closed $3.2M ARR by identifying client needs and customizing managed IT offerings.
+- •Closed $3.2M ARR by identifying client needs and customizing managed IT offerings.

-• Customer Retention: Strengthened renewals 20% through strategic account reviews and KPI reporting.
+- •Strengthened renewals 20% through strategic account reviews and KPI reporting.

 Senior Technical Account Manager, Enterprise Platforms • Remote

-• Enterprise Solutions Consulting: Delivered presales consulting for datacenter infrastructure including compute, storage, Windows, Linux, and VMware platforms.
+- •Delivered presales consulting for datacenter infrastructure including compute, storage, Windows, Linux, and VMware platforms, designing and presenting architectures aligned to performance, scalability, and reliability requirements.

 FinOps Experience

-• Led cloud cost optimization and FinOps initiatives across enterprise portfolios ranging from $4M to $36M ARR, spanning AWS, Azure, GCP, and private cloud environments.
+- •Led cloud cost optimization and FinOps initiatives across enterprise portfolios ranging from $4M to $36M ARR, spanning AWS, Azure, GCP, and private cloud environments.

-• Designed and executed a four lever FinOps framework combining Enterprise Discount Programs (EDP), Savings Plans, Managed Reserved Instances, and the AWS Migration Acceleration Program (MAP) to deliver sustained savings while supporting growth.
+- •Designed and executed a four lever FinOps framework combining Enterprise Discount Programs (EDP), Savings Plans, Managed Reserved Instances, and the AWS Migration Acceleration Program (MAP) to deliver sustained savings while supporting growth.

-• Delivered recurring cloud cost reductions of 20 to 43 percent by aligning optimization strategies with workload characteristics, business priorities, and architectural constraints.
+- •Delivered recurring cloud cost reductions of 20 to 43 percent by aligning optimization strategies with workload characteristics, business priorities, and architectural constraints.

 Built a Portfolio Analytics platform on this site to demonstrate FinOps methodology: evaluate cloud cost savings opportunities, assess FinOps posture, and generate executive-ready narrative summaries.